-No two programs are alike.
+No two Online Associates Degree in Fashion Merchandising programs are alike.
 Even within each of the A.A. and A.S. labels, there are many differences.
 However, in general, A.A. degrees tend toward design and application, and A.S. degrees tend toward theory and business.
 But, this is not always the case in fashion merchandising.
-Your best bet when looking for a great degree is to see what courses each program offers.
+Your best bet when looking for a great Online Associates Degree in Fashion Merchandising is to see what courses each program offers.
 Pick the one that best helps you pursue your career.
 Also see what sparks your passion.
 Pursue the one that makes the most sense.

 In addition to being labeled as A.A. or A.S. degrees, associates degrees have specific titles.
 These titles help prospective students get a sense of the programs content.
 Some examples of A.A. and A.S. degree titles include: